 With your support, we are active for Washington's wolves:

-- In 2013, gaining $1 million in funding for conflict prevention tools to aid ranchers and wolves.
+- In 2013, we helped gain $1 million in funding for conflict prevention tools to aid ranchers and wolves.

 - Promoting bills that help fund wolf-livestock conflict resolution and opposing bills that harm wolves and the state's wolf plan.

-- Upholding the state's wolf management plan and moving forward legislation to fund non-lethal conflict management tools.
+- Upholding the state's Wolf Conservation and Management Plan and moving forward legislation to fund non-lethal conflict management tools.

 In fall 2012, turning people out before the Fish & Wildlife Commission, urging responsibility on all sides and use of non-lethal tools for avoiding conflict and living with wolves.